cstrelioff/chrisstrelioffws-sandbox/2014/10/24/inferring_probabilities_a_second_example_of_bayesian_calculations.rst

 Prior
 -----

-We've already decided on part of the prior-- we've done this by choosing :math:`p_{0} \in \{ 0.2, 0.4, 0.6, 0.8 \}` as the set of probabilities that we will consider.
-All that is left is to assign prior probabilities to each candidate :math:`p_{0}` so that we can start with a properly normalized prior pmf.
-Let's say that we have no reason to prefer any of the candidates and make them equally probable, a priori:
+I've already decided on part of the prior-- I've done this by choosing :math:`p_{0} \in \{ 0.2, 0.4, 0.6, 0.8 \}` as the set of probabilities that I will consider.
+All that is left is to assign prior probabilities to each candidate :math:`p_{0}` so that I can start with a properly normalized prior pmf.
+Let's say that I have no reason to prefer any of the candidates and make them equally probable, a priori:

 .. math::